dart-archive/www.dartlang.org/src/site/samples/angular_todo/example/README.md

 To run this demo, first clone the entire Angular.dart repository.

-Then, run pub install in this directory:
+Then, run pub get in this directory:

 ```
-$ cd demo/todo; pub install
+$ cd demo/todo; pub get
 ```

 Finally, open the demo/todo/index.html file in Dartium.